Mark Coyle (footballer)

-Mark Coyle (born 13 February 1997) is an Irish professional footballer who plays as a defensive midfielder for League of Ireland Premier Division club Shelbourne where he serves as club captain.
-He has previously played for Finn Harps and Cockhill Celtic.
+Mark Coyle (born 13 February 1997) is an Irish professional footballer who plays as a defensive midfielder for NIFL Premiership club Coleraine.
+He has previously played for Finn Harps, Cockhill Celtic and Shelbourne.

 Club career

 Early career

 Coyle was born in Letterkenny, County Donegal.
 He grew up in Burt.
 He played Gaelic football for Donegal's minor and under-21 teams which he credits for shaping him into a leader.

 Finn Harps

 Coyle played with Finn Harps' U19 side in 2014, and made his senior debut for the club away to Wexford Youths on 30 September 2014, his only league appearance of that season.
 He continued to be play with the U19 squad for the 2015 season and made one appearance in 2016, before joining Ulster Senior League club Cockhill Celtic in January 2017.
 He played there for a year before returning to Finn Harps in January 2018 and was included in the senior squad for their Premier Division campaign.
 He continued to play for the club until the end of the 2021 season, at which point he was voted Player of the Year by his teammates and fans.